 2. A Racing Heartbeat

 Another quite characteristic symptom of AFib is a racing heartbeat.
-You may hear people saying that they had the feeling as if their heart would jump out of their chest.
+You may hear people saying that they had the feeling as if their hearts would jump out of their chest.
 Once again, this is quite a common sensation, being caused by extreme emotions such as fear, anxiety, exercise, and happiness.
 Unfortunately, it can be more than a simple natural psychological reaction.
 In such a case, it appears as a symptom of AFib.

 The reason for that is the too many electrical signals that are being sent right into the atria.